 Be mindful of signs, called pipeline markers, placed along the pipeline right-of-way, the dedicated clearing of land that provides a safety buffer above and around a pipeline.
 They are commonly found at road and railway crossings, fence lines and street intersections.
 These pipeline markers identify the type of product carried in the line, the company name and the operator’s emergency phone number.

-While a pipeline marker, like the one in the image to the right, is a good indicator that there is a pipeline nearby, it will only show the approximate location of a line and will not indicate how a pipeline curves or angles underground as it runs between markers.
+While a pipeline marker, like the one in the image to the left, is a good indicator that there is a pipeline nearby, it will only show the approximate location of a line and will not indicate how a pipeline curves or angles underground as it runs between markers.